xpack/vscode-xpack-extension-ts/README-MAINTAINER.md

 - check if all previous fixed issues are in
 - commit with a message like _prepare v0.4.13_

-## Prepare a new blog post with the pre-release
+## Prepare a new blog post with the release

 In the `xpack/web-jekyll` GitHub repo: